paoloricciuti/sprinkle-js/docs/src/pages/en/installation.md

 - https://cdn.skypack.com/sprinkle-js

 If you append `dist/sprinkle-js.iife.js` to each of those links you can also embed it in a script tag.

+## On Codepen

+The easiest way to get started with Sprinkle JS is just by going on Codepen by <a href="https://codepen.io/pen?template=KKoQLRg" target="_blank">clicking this</a>.

+This will bring you to codepen.io with the Sprinkle JS template.

+## On Stackblitz

+You can quickly initialize a Stackblitz project setup with typescript and Sprinkle JS by going to <a href="https://stackblitz.com/edit/sprinkle-js-template" target="_blank">this template</a>.

+> **Tip:** we try to keep this templates up to date but it's safer to always update the dependencies as soon as you fork it.

+## On Codesandbox

+You can quickly initialize a Code Sandbox project setup with typescript and Sprinkle JS by going to <a href="https://codesandbox.io/s/sprinkle-js-typescript-rg0j4k" target="_blank">this template</a>.

+> **Tip:** we try to keep this templates up to date but it's safer to always update the dependencies as soon as you fork it.